 I meant to bookstagram more as I went because it sounds like fun but it takes so much effort and time and energy to do it properly.
 I still want to but… don’t very often.

 This whole finish-the-series thing has turned me into even more of a binge reader.
-Like, I don’t even want to start a series until all the books are out and I can read them altogether.
+Like, I don’t even want to start a series until all the books are out and I can read them all together.
 I’ll buy books from authors I know I like, but I’ll wait to read them until I have the full series (like Unearthed).

 Work trip to New Jersey.
 One of those work things like you see in the movies where we were working all day in a hotel conference room and it ran late and we had to order dinner (and convince the restaurant to deliver food to us in the conference room) and we worked until almost midnight and then got up bright and early the next day for the actual meeting.